firefox-devtools/debugger/docs/running-as-firefox-panel.md

 yarn copy-assets-watch
 ```

-Now you can make code changes the the bundle will be automatically built for you inside `firefox`.
+Now you can make code changes the bundle will be automatically built for you inside `firefox`.

 ### Getting Help